Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/post_install_transfercft.md

 ---
 title: "Post installation"
 linkTitle: "Post installation"
 weight: 190
----After installing Transfer CFT, but before starting Transfer CFT and the Copilot server, you may need to perform the following tasks:
+--- After installing Transfer CFT, but before starting Transfer CFT and the Copilot server, you may need to perform the following tasks:

 - [Perform an update](#updates)
 - [Create a basic configuration](#Creating_a_basic_configuration)